 Yes, it’s significant so don’t neglect it.

-Just imagine how you feel when you’re staying in a luxurious hotel room in comparison with a fairly basic one.
+Just imagine what staying in a luxurious hotel room versus a fairly basic one would feel like.
 Which environment makes you feel more appreciated and confident?

 Look around your workspace now.